togrupe/dlive-midi-tools/README.md

 * Python 3.11 (Optional, if you want to build the software yourself)

 To run the tool, you have two options:<br><br>
-A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4<br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>If the Apple Silicon Version does not work properly, please use the x86_84 MacOS version.<br><br>
+A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4.<br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>If the Apple Silicon version does not work properly, please try the x86_84 MacOS version.<br><br>
 B: Build it your own from scratch, using the following steps.<br>

 B1.
 Before you run the script, please run the following command to download the required Python modules using `pip3`.
 Please make sure `pip3` is installed.

-`pip install -r dependencies.txt`
+`pip3 install -r dependencies.txt`

 B2.
 Run the script with the following command: